 Machines are generally capable of producing and managing data a lot faster than humans.
 Factories that invest in IoT products can operate consistently because machines don’t need breaks.
 This means that companies can get more done, even when their human employees aren’t around.

-Unlocking the Advantages of Internet of Things with Collaboration
+Unlocking the Advantages of the Internet of Things with Collaboration

 As mentioned above, the key to making the most of the internet of things is having the right systems in place.
 Convergence between IoT devices and Unified Communications systems is becoming increasingly important in the modern landscape.
 The companies that can create a dedicated IoT strategy will see the biggest benefits.